RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 #module_utils   = /usr/share/my_module_utils/
 ```

 The most important for a beginning is the default location of the inventory file.
 The inventory file contains a list of servers that you are managing.
 The servers can be grouped in any way you like.
-For this lab, group the servers into load balancers (lbservers) and wildfly swarm application servers (wildflyservers).
+For this lab, group the servers into load balancers (lbservers) and WildFly Swarm application servers (wildflyservers).

 Before we continue on, make sure that the $WORK_DIR variable is defined.
 If $WORK_DIR is not defined, [take a look at the preparations.](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-0)
 Now, create a file named *hosts* in the *$WORK_DIR* folder.